 Call numbers 200 - 999 are on the top floor (with the ships)

-The first floor has the cafe, Reference and Circiulation, microfilm, microfiche, periodicals and reference books
+The first floor has the cafe, Reference and Circulation, microfilm, microfiche, and periodicals.